Blog Nutrition 7 Avocado Side Effects That Might Make You Rethink Your Love for Guacamole

 Check out: How to Eat Avocado for Weight Loss, to learn how to incorporate this superfood into your diet without going overboard on calories.

-Avocado Intolerance
+Avocado Allergy

-The symptoms of avocado intolerance or allergy may include:
+The symptoms of avocado allergy may include:

 • Itching